Cosmological phase transitions: from perturbative particle physics to gravitational waves: Effective potential

 As stated earlier, this result is both gauge and scheme dependent.
 For example, in the \DRbar scheme\footnote{More precisely we refer to the widely used variant of the Dimensional Reduction renormalization scheme where the epsilon scalars are decoupled \cite{Jack:1994rk}, see e.g.\ \refcite{Martin:2001vx} for a discussion about the differences to this result in the \DRbar scheme \cite{Siegel:1979wq,Capper:1979ns}.} the result is given by \cref{Eq:xi0_Eff_Pot_final} but with all $k_i=3/2$.
 In fact taking the $k_i$ as scheme-dependent constants, \cref{Eq:xi0_Eff_Pot_final} holds for any regularization scheme based on dimensional continuation \cite{Martin:2001vx}.

 A common alternative to the \MSbar and \DRbar schemes is to use on-shell-like schemes, where renormalization conditions are defined such that the single and double derivatives of the one-loop effective potential vanish.
-This ensures that in the effective potential approximation for the masses,\footnote{This is equivalent to the a pole mass calculation with momentum in the self-energy set to zero.} the tree-level masses can be interpreted as the physical masses.
+This ensures that in the effective potential approximation for the masses,\footnote{This is equivalent to a pole mass calculation with momentum in the self-energy set to zero.} the tree-level masses can be interpreted as the physical masses.
 This was originally used in \refcite{Anderson:1991zb}.
+This can be achieved by adding an additional counterterm potential to the \MSbar or \DRbar effective potential, where the counterterms are fixed according to these renormalization conditions.
+Following \refcite{Basler:2018cwe} we can write a counterterm potential for a general potential with parameters $\{p_i\}$ and a set of fields $\{\phi_k\}$ for which we consider the possibility of VEVs $\{v_k\}$ with non-zero values as

+Thus we introduce counter terms $\delta T_k$ for the tadpoles $T_k$ and $\delta p_i$ for the parameters.
+The counterterms are then fixed by the renormalization conditions, although their form depends on the specific model.
+At the one-loop level imposing such renormalization conditions at $T=0$ in the tree-level minimum means applying the conditions,

-For a detailed presentation in an SM extension, see e.g.\ Appendix A of \refcite{Xie:2020wzn} for the scalar singlet model or \refcite{Basler:2018cwe} where a prescription for more general models is outlined.
+For a detailed presentation of an on-shell like renormalization scheme in a SM extension, see e.g.\ Appendix A of \refcite{Xie:2020wzn} for the scalar singlet model.